srlkonline/BMI-Calculator/README.md

-# Python EDA Data Cleaning and Projects
+# EDA Data Cleaning and Projects in Python